Who should buy the Saucony Type A9

 You will love the Saucony Type A9 if you want a durable neutral shoe that provides efficient performance on training sessions and competitions

 - Upgraded outsole to dole out extra grip and protection without sacrificing flexibility

-- Changes to the upper include a return to the open mesh exterior, replacing the engineered mesh of the previous model.
+- Upper includes a return to the open mesh exterior.
 This configuration renders the silhouette capable of accommodating the addition of 3D-printed overlays, elements that don’t usually adhere well to engineered mesh.

 The outsole unit of the Saucony Type A9 is made of PWRTRAC, a rubber compound that is able to resist the abrasive nature of the surfaces.
 This technology is also meant to provide precise traction on the asphalt, ensuring movement control and balance with every step.
 The rubber layers are placed on the contact points of the heel and forefoot.